PureClarity/pureclarity-woocommerce/readme.txt

 = Try for Free =

-With PureClarity you can Try for Free for 14 days.
+With PureClarity you can Try for Free.

 * Unlimited access to all PureClarity features
 * Access to PureClarity Academy